-To install any of the licenses, the .lic license files must be included in the root directory of a USB memory or in a folder and/or .zip file named license and z\license.zip respectively.
+To install any of the licenses, the .lic license files must be included in the root directory of a USB memory or in a folder and/or .zip file named license and z_license.zip respectively.

-When the touchscreen recognizes the inserted USB flash drive, a USB icon will appear on the top bar and an informative dialogue will appear on the screen.
+When Z70 v2 recognizes the inserted USB flash drive, a USB icon will appear on the top bar and an informative dialogue will appear on the screen.
 The actions notified in the message will be, for each of the files with extension .lic detected: